|

 within its borders.
 Its back-to-back jerry-built houses were the

-occupied land alongside the Medlock between Oxford Street, Cambridge
+land alongside the Medlock between Oxford Street, Cambridge Street

 due to the large numbers of Irish immigrant workers living there.

-This place came to be synonymous with all the evils and squalor
+This place came to be synonymous with all the evils and squalour

 of unregulated industrialisation for Manchester became notorious.